Free childcare places

 You can get free childcare places in most parts of the UK, although the arrangements are different across England, Scotland, Wales and Northern Ireland.

 The cost of a certain number of hours of free childcare or early years education is paid for by the Government.
-You do not need to be working to qualify and you are allowed up to a fixed number of hours, depending on where you live and it is not connected your income or expenditure.
-In England, you may qualify for more free childcare hours if you meet certain work conditions.
+You do not need to be working to qualify and it is not connected to your income or expenditure.
+In England, you may qualify for more free childcare hours if you meet certain conditions.

 Who qualifies for free childcare?

 The free childcare you qualify for depends on where in the UK you live.

-In England, all 3 and 4 year olds can get 570 hours of free early education or childcare per year.
-This is around 15 hours a week over 38 weeks.
+In England, all three and four year olds can get 570 hours of free early education or childcare per year.
+This is around 15 hours a week over 38 weeks (or fewer hours if you choose to take them over more weeks).
 In addition, families in paid work may be able to claim 30 hours free childcare.

-Some 2 year olds in England can also qualify for free childcare if:
+Some two year olds in England can also qualify for the 15 hours free childcare if:

 - Your family receive tax credits and have a gross income (before tax) for tax credits of no more than £16,190 a year.

 - They have a current statement of Special Educational Needs or an Education, Health and Care plan.